Creating a Sales Dashboard Using Angular and Google Charts

 export class GoogleChartModule { }

-Now, since you have the required components ready, you can use it to create the sales dashboard.
+Now, since you have the required components ready, you can use them to create the sales dashboard.

 You'll be using Bootstrap for styling the dashboard.
 Let's install it using npm.